TrellixVulnTeam/swahilipython_SCMU/Doc/howto/pyporting.rst

 your code automatically: Futurize_ and Modernize_.
 Which tool you choose will depend on how much like Python 3 you want your code to be.
-Futurize_ does its best to make Python 3 idioms and practices exist in Python 2, e.g. backporting the ``bytes`` type from Python 3 so that you have semantic parity between the major versions of Python.
+Futurize_ does its best to make Python 3 idioms and practices exist in Python 2, e.g. backporting the ``bytes`` type kutoka Python 3 so that you have semantic parity between the major versions of Python.
 Modernize_, on the other hand, is more conservative and targets a Python 2/3 subset of Python, directly relying on six_ to help provide compatibility.
 As Python 3 is